maccelarimatt/Benchmarking-Post-Quauntum-Cryptography/docs/security/side_channel_methods_review.md

   - Consider adding third‑order TVLA for masked implementations (already listed in roadmap).

 - Coverage and counters
-  - Integrate `perf stat` collection (cycles, instructions, cache misses) directly into the payload for optional local/co‑resident analysis.
+  - Integrate `perf stat` collection (cycles, instructions, cache misses) directly into the payload for optional local/co-resident analysis.
-  - Add a TVLA pair for KEM encapsulation if there’s concern about encapsulate‑side variability.
+  - Add a TVLA pair for KEM encapsulation if there’s concern about encapsulate-side variability.
+  - Use the new `--categories`/`--all-categories` flags to sweep Cat-1/3/5 variants without manual environment overrides.
+  - Generate publication-ready visuals via `--render-plots`; bar charts of |t| statistics and the CSV export plug neatly into reports.

 - CI and native harness
   - Complement with `dudect` runs using a C harness for critical operations (especially KEM decapsulation) to obtain high‑fidelity timing with minimal runtime noise. tools/sidechannel/README.md:1